adityapadma/CSE202-DBMS-Project/README.md

 ### CSE202 - DBMS Course Project - Design of Database Management System of a Cab booking system

-## “CAB-CONNECT”

 #### To-Do

-- [ ] Stakeholder
+- [ ] Stakeholder Indentification
 - [ ] Roadmap
 - [ ] Entities and Relationships

 ---

 ## Project Scope:

-The project aims to building a database management system for a cab booking system.
-We will design a frontend application with robust backend database management system using the various DBMS concepts taught in the course CSE202.
+- The project aims to build a database management system for a cab booking system.
+We will design a frontend application with a robust backend database management system using the various DBMS concepts taught in the course CSE202.
 The project is aimed to create such a database where a person can easily get a vehicle for it’s transport without any hassle.

 ## Technical requirements (Tech Stack):